huddy987/Arduino-Battleship/README.md

 ends when one or both players have all their battleships sunk.

 ## CODE INSTRUCTIONS
-1. Simplify upload to an Arduino Mega.
+1. Simply upload to an Arduino Mega.

 ## HARDWARE REQUIREMENTS:
 2 x Arduino MEGA 2560